dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

  * The virtual machine image Migrator will pause the virtual machine on the OpenStack side and create a new virtual machine on the SmartOS side.
 Both machines are than booted using an prepared ubuntu iso image[^os1].
 After booting the data is copied over using *netcat* and the *dd* command.
 After copying the virtual machine on the SmartOS platform can be booted.
  * The Relocator for the OpenStack block storage copies the data from the block storage device in OpenStack cinder onto the Filesystem of the virtual machine running on KVM in a SmartOS zone.
 This is done with the help of the *ssh* protocol.
  * Reconfiguration of the node.js application's configuration file is based on regular expressions and a simple Python script.
 It changes the paths for node.js interpreter and the path to the data.

-This then overall demonstrates the earlier described process:

- 1. the CloudConduit gets a request to migrate an application
- 2. an application (*application versus service instance*) is a set of related VMs that make up the service instance
- 3. each of those VMs may have associated resources - CloudConduit must determine these

 [^os1]: In this case the virtual machine within OpenStack was initially booted from a volume instead of an image.